 How to Get Around Lake Como

 I visited Lake Como in July, and it is hot during summertime.
-If you are also visiting during hot months, think about light clothes and comfortable shoes to walk and explore during the day.
+If you are also visiting during the hot months, think about light clothes and comfortable shoes to walk and explore during the day.
 Leave your pair of high heels at home, as the villages are hilly, and you won’t need them.
-Don’t forget your sunblock, sunglasses and consider a hat too.

 For the evening, especially if you are planning to have dinner at one of the nice restaurants, you can think about a comfortable summer dress and sandals.
 Or if you are not into dresses, a pair of jeans and a nice top and a nice pair of sandals.